au-research/ARDC-23-things/_things/thing-15.md

     Plans](http://riojournal.com/articles.php?id=13086).
 This White
     Paper is long, but incredibly rich - scroll down for lots of use-cases, interoperability, data discovery and more.
-2. Take a look at Australia's DMP tools from a European perspective in the blog post [DMP Inspiration Down Under](http://www.dcc.ac.uk/blog/dmp-inspiration-down-under), and see what lessons we can learn from Europe in [this Webinar](https://ardc.edu.au/resource/data-management-planning-lessons-for-europe-webinar-video/) from Sarah Jones of the Digital Curation Centre.
+2. Take a look at a European perspective on Australia's tools for creating and integrating DMPs in the blog post [DMP Inspiration Down Under](http://www.dcc.ac.uk/blog/dmp-inspiration-down-under), and see what lessons we can learn from Europe in [this Webinar](https://ardc.edu.au/resource/data-management-planning-lessons-for-europe-webinar-video/) from Sarah Jones of the Digital Curation Centre.